kajmagnus/kajmagnus-blogg/src/pages/2017-08-15-new-embedded-comments/index.md

 I can provide embedded comments hosting if you don't want to maintain a server yourself.
 There's forum software too, where everyone can use the same logins and accounts.

-Feel free to scroll down & have a look, and post test comments e.g. "test test 123", and give me feedback.
+Feel free to scroll down & have a look, and post test comments e.g. "test-test-123", and give me feedback.
-Want to use this, for your blog / website?
+Do you maybe want to try this comments system for your blog / website?
-Be prepared to maybe update your html a few times, and to report problems, before everything stabilizes.
+Be prepared to update your html a few times, and to report problems, before everything stabilizes.
 Message me e.g. via email or Twitter, see below, or post a comment here :- )